Prolize/c-and-nasm-dos/README.md

 # c-and-nasm-dos
-C. Just C and no other code
+C. Just C and no other language